2sic/2sxc-docs/2sxc Docs Generator/how-to/razor/edit.contextattributes.md

 # ContextAttributes in Razor-Output

-This document has been moved to @NetCode.Razor.ContextAttributes
+This document has been moved to NetCo[](xref:NetCode.Razor.ContextAttributes)